 - Drain sweet potatoes very well.
 Add butter and mash until smooth.
-Add milk, egg, honey, cinnamon, vanilla extract and 1/4 tsp salt.
+Add milk, egg, maple syrup, cinnamon, vanilla extract and 1/2 teaspoon salt.
 Using same masher or spatula stir well to mix.

-- Transfer sweet potato mixture to square 8 x 8 baking dish, level with spatula and sprinkle pecan topping on top.
+- Transfer sweet potato mixture to previously prepared baking dish, level with spatula and sprinkle pecan topping on top.
 Bake for 45 minutes.
-Serve hot.

 - Remove from the oven, let stand for 10 minutes and serve warm.

 - Store: Store in the refrigerator for a few days.
 To reheat leftovers pop entire baking dish in 350 degrees F oven and bake until warmed through about 15 minutes.
 Or place a portion on a plate into a microwave.

 - Freeze: In an airtight container for up to 3 months.
 Thaw on a counter or in the fridge for a few hours or overnight.